SousChef-AI/Sous-Chef-AI/README.md

 - Project should open on localhost in a browser tab

 ## Key Features
 - Voice-controlled step-by-step cooking guidance
+- Voice control is activate by speaking "Hey Sous Chef", after which the AI will start listening to your request
 - Hands-free timers and instructions
 - Ingredient quantity adjustments
 - Nutritional breakdowns macros, calories, etc.